erizov/Professor/semester_6/lecture_38_monitoring_production/prometheus_ml/README.md

 ### Comprehension

 1. Can you explain how Prometheus CI works in your own words?
-2. What is the key insight or technique that makes Prometheus CI efficient?
+2. What is the key insight or algorithm that makes Prometheus CI efficient?

 ### Analysis